NicolasMouraC/Reddit-Clone/README.md

-# App currently in development
-# To see the progress, use the link below
+# App currently in development.
+To see the progress, use the link below
 ### https://nicolasmourac.github.io/Reddit-Clone/

 # Getting Started with Create React App